 Summary of comments received at the Corridor Public Hearing and reasons for eliminating other alternatives are included in Newsletter #6.

 NCDOT will begin preparing detailed design plans for Alternative 17.
-The citizens will have an opportunity to review these detailed design plans of Alternative 17 and provide comments at the Design Public Hearing, which is tentatively scheduled for the Fall of 2013.
-If no significant impacts are discovered for Alternative 17, a Finding of No Significant Impact (FONSI) will be completed in the Fall of 2013.
+The citizens will have an opportunity to review these detailed design plans of Alternative 17 and provide comments at the Design Public Hearing, which is tentatively scheduled for the Summer of 2014.
+If no significant impacts are discovered for Alternative 17, a Finding of No Significant Impact (FONSI) will be completed in the Fall of 2014.
 Subsequent to the FONSI, final designs will begin.

 Corridor Public Hearing - December 2011